-- a) Humiliation: socially offensive, isolating or uncooperative behaviors. - b) Substance abuse: abuse of tobacco, alcohol or illegal/legal drugs. - c) Dangerous hazing: hurtful, aggressive, destructive, and disruptive behaviors. - 18.
-ILLEGAL DRUGS: A controlled substance except for those legally possessed or used under the supervision of a licensed health-care professional, or those legally possessed or used under any authority under the Controlled Substances Act or any other federal or New York State law. - 19.
-ILLEGAL SUBSTANCES: Illegal substances include, but are not limited to, alcohol, controlled substances, illegal drugs and inhalants, marijuana, cocaine, LSD, PCP, amphetamines, barbiturates, ecstasy, heroin, steroids, look-alike drugs (including but not limited to THC oil and synthetic cannabinoids), any substances commonly referred to as "designer" drugs, prescription or over-the-counter drugs when possession or use is unauthorized or such are inappropriately used or shared with others, or any product which, when misused, will result in an impaired or altered state; as well as any drug-related paraphernalia. - 20.
-INTERIM ALTERNATIVE EDUCATIONAL SETTING (IAES): A temporary educational placement for a student with a disability for a period of up to 45 days, other than the student's current placement at the time the behavior precipitating the IAES placement occurred, that enables the student to continue to progress in the general curriculum, to continue to receive appropriate services and modifications, to address the behavior which precipitated the IAES placement, and that is designed to prevent such behavior from recurring. - 21.
+- a) Humiliation: socially offensive, isolating or uncooperative behaviors. - b) Substance abuse: abuse of tobacco, alcohol or illegal/legal drugs. - c) Dangerous hazing: hurtful, aggressive, destructive, and disruptive behaviors. - 17.
+ILLEGAL SUBSTANCES: Illegal substances include, but are not limited to, alcohol, controlled substances, illegal drugs and inhalants, marijuana/cannabis, cocaine, LSD, PCP, amphetamines, barbiturates, ecstasy, heroin, steroids, look-alike drugs (including but not limited to THC oil and synthetic cannabinoids), any substances commonly referred to as "designer" drugs, prescription or over-the-counter drugs when possession or use is unauthorized or such are inappropriately used or shared with others, or any product which, when misused, will result in an impaired or altered state; as well as any drug-related paraphernalia. - 18.
+INTERIM ALTERNATIVE EDUCATIONAL SETTING (IAES): A temporary educational placement for a student with a disability for a period of up to 45 days, other than the student's current placement at the time the behavior precipitating the IAES placement occurred, that enables the student to continue to progress in the general curriculum, to continue to receive appropriate services and modifications, to address the behavior which precipitated the IAES placement, and that is designed to prevent such behavior from recurring. - 19.
 IN-SCHOOL DETENTION (ISD): The temporary removal of a student from the classroom and the placement of that student in another designated area of the school building where the student will receive substantially equivalent, alternative education.
 The in-school detention teacher will be a certified teacher or school employee under the direction of a teacher or administrator.